Cherrueix: Points of interest

 The "Banc of Hermelle".
 Reef sandy developed by small marine worms manufacturers who make their habitat.
 The Bench of Hermelle extends over 100 hectares and reached 1.50 m in height.
 It is a unique site in Europe.

 The dam of the Duchess Anne of Brittany or dike.
 Dyke dating from the thirteenth century and extending over 20 km long St. Méloir des Ondes (peak Richeux castle) to the chapel of St. Anne.
 Throughout this dike, walkers and joggers can contemplate a variety of landscapes, marshes, polders, strikes.

 Notre Dame de la Garde.
 Statue of the Virgin erected in 1888 on the embankment facing the beach and the Channel at low tide withdrew to 7 km.
-On May 7, 1888, Father Richard and Father Blanchard, visited the parishioners asking them if they wanted to make an offering to build a rock surmounted by a cast iron statue of the Virgin.
+On 7 May 1888 Father Richard and Father Blanchard visited the parishioners asking them if they wanted to make an offering to build a rock surmounted by a cast iron statue of the Virgin.
 Thanks to the generosity of everyone, the money was quickly assembled.
 Armed with permissions of the dikes and marshes, and the agreement of Cardinal Place Charles de Rennes to give the name of "Notre-Dame-de-la-Garde" at the future monument, the statue has been erected to protect the bay, fishermen, sailors and farmers.
-The inauguration took place August 19, 1888, with all the clergy and priests from many surrounding municipalities.
+The inauguration took place on 19 August 1888 with all the clergy and priests from many surrounding municipalities.
 The roads are converted into leafy avenue, triumphal arches high, anchors it all done in shells.
 In the procession we see that children are the attributes of trades of common wheat sheaf, fisherman's net.
 Six thousand people attended the blessing of the statue after hearing the cannon announcing the ceremony.